 The management shall ensure effective monitoring mechanism with utilisation of MIS systems, on an ongoing basis.
 Further, a summary report on the risks identified and addressed along with instances requiring attention shall be maintained.
-In case of any major deviations / findings, the same shall also be brought to the notice of the Board of Directors.
-Further, the reporting requirements prescribed by the regulator, as well as any disclosure requirements in the financial statements / place of business / website etc. shall be complied with by the management.
+In case of any major deviations / findings, the same shall be escalated to the Board of Directors as under: